MoreINV8/cash-flow/README.md

 an application usin for record your spending money and visualized your financial status !!!!

 ## How to run backend service
-1. using marven to install packet `mvn -U clean install`
+1. using Maven to install packege `mvn -U clean install`
-2. using marven to run service `mvn spring-boot:run`
+2. using Maven to run service `mvn spring-boot:run`

 ## Learning Backend Java Spring Boot
 - Using database without JBC and JDBC Template [video](https://youtu.be/KgXq2UBNEhA?si=c1XQwv8pgCT0Gm9r)